NashFP/rdbms/mark_wutka+scheme/README.md

 between a column and constant, and move the tables with those columns to the beginning of the list.

+## Query Parser

+The query parser handles some basic SQL syntax, but is missing some important features.
+Among the things missing that are present in some of the test files are:
+* Table aliases  (FROM Album A, Track T)
+* COUNT
+* Numeric values

+The parser is implemented using a parser combinator library called Prcc.
+The parser is contained in the select-parser.scm file.

+The sql.scm file has several ways to invoke

 ## Installation Instructions

 This program uses some extension libraries that you may have to install